devops-q/devops/itu-minitwit-golang/deployments/README.md

 ```

 > [!NOTE]
-> If you dont have gh cli installed, you can use a personal access token instead.
+> If you don't have gh cli installed, you can use a personal access token instead.
+> `echo "<your_token>" | docker login ghcr.io --username "<your_username>" --password-stdin

 2. Build & push